 Tom Chasteen's research has been supported by Cottrell College Science Awards (Research Corporation), Hoffmann-La Roche Research Foundation, the University of Zürich, Switzerland, Fondo Nacional de Desarrollo Científico y Tecnológico (Chile), the Texas Research Institute in Environmental Studies, and SHSU's Faculty Research Enhancement Fund.
 Publications have been included in national and international scientific journals.
 I have also published a book entitled Qualitative and Instrumental Analysis of Environmentally Significant Elements, book chapters for the American Chemical Society, the Royal Society of Chemistry, and co-authored a laboratory manual for non-major chemistry students for John Wiley and Sons which is now in its fourth edition.

 International projects with extended visits abroad have included invited lecturing and collaboration at the University of Zürich, Switzerland and a collaborative project at the University of Santiago, Chile in collaboration with Dr. Claudio Vásquez at University of Santiago and Dr. Juan Pérez-Donoso at the University Andrés Bello, Santiago, Chile.

-In 2010-2011, Dr. Mahdi Hashemi from Bu-Ali Sina University in Hamedan, Iran, undertook a 10-month sabbatical in my laboratory collaborating on work with solid phase microextraction and metalloid analyses.
+In 2010-2011, Dr. Mehdi Hashemi from Bu-Ali Sina University in Hamedan, Iran, undertook a 10-month sabbatical in my laboratory collaborating on work with solid phase microextraction and metalloid analyses.

 In spring 2013, in collaboration with Dr. Pérez-Donoso, I traveled to Antarctica to sample soil, sediment, and water for microbes able to produce nanoparticles, reduce and methylate metalloids, and degrade hydrocarbons in the environment.